Augmented Minimax Linear Estimation: Estimating Linear Functionals

-We will establish finite sample bounds on the bias term and the difference between the noise term and the noise term of the oracle estimator with weights $\riesz[\psi](Z_i)$.
-If both of these quantities are $o_p(n^{-1/2})$, our estimator will be asymptotically linear with influence function $\influence(y,z) = h(z,m)-\psi(m) + \riesz[\psi](z)(y-m(z))$, which implies asymptotic efficiency under a few conditions stated in Proposition~\ref{prop:efficiency}.
+In Appendix~\ref{sec:finite-sample-proofs}, we prove finite sample bounds on the bias term and the difference between the noise term and that of the oracle estimator with weights $\riesz[\psi](Z_i)$.
+Our estimator will be asymptotically linear, with the influence function of the oracle estimator, if both of these quantities are $o_p(n^{-1/2})$.
+We establish these bounds in three steps.